kaaproject/kaa-rfcs/0020/README.md

 ## Endpoint list by filter response

 *Endpoint list by filter response* message MUST be sent by repository in response to an [endpoint list by filter request](#endpoint-list-by-filter-request).
-Repository MUST publish endpoint list by filter response message to the subject provided in the NATS `replyTo` field of the request.
+Repository MUST publish *endpoint list by filter response* message to the subject provided in the NATS `replyTo` field of the request.

-Endpoint filters response message payload MUST be an Avro-encoded object with the following schema ([0020-endpoint-list-by-filter-response.avsc](./0020-endpoint-list-by-filter-response.avsc)):
+Endpoint list by filter response message payload MUST be an Avro-encoded object with the following schema ([0020-endpoint-list-by-filter-response.avsc](./0020-endpoint-list-by-filter-response.avsc)):

 ```json
 {